May 27, 2009

 Senate Bill 4 of the 2009-10 Third Extraordinary Session (SBX3 4) (Chapter 12, Statutes of 2009) enacts numerous significant changes to law, which include funding reductions to certain Kindergarten through Grade Twelve education programs and, to mitigate the effects of these reductions, unprecedented budgeting flexibility to local educational agencies.
 The Quality Education Investment Act program is not among the state programs that were accorded flexibility in the use of funds pursuant to sections 15 and 42 of SBX3 4.
 For more information on the bill’s flexibility provisions and guidance on related fiscal and accounting issues, please refer to the California Department of Education’s letter of April 17, 2009, titled Fiscal Issues Relating to Budget Reductions and Flexibility Provisions, available on the Web at http://www.cde.ca.gov/fg/ac/co/.

 Warrants will be mailed to each county treasurer approximately four weeks from the date of this Notice.
 For standardized account code structure (SACS) coding, use Resource Code 7400, Quality Education Investment Act, and Revenue Object Code 8590, All Other State Revenue.

 If you have any questions regarding this program or apportionment, please contact

 Jim Alford, Education Programs Consultant, Regional Coordination and Support Office, at 916-319-0226 or by e‑mail at email@example.com.
 Questions concerning the payment process should be directed to

-Nancy Cook, Fiscal Analyst, Categorical Allocations and Audit Resolution Office, at 916-324-4549 or by e-mail at firstname.lastname@example.org [Note, the preceding information is no longer valid].
+Nancy Cook, Fiscal Analyst, Categorical Allocations and Audit Resolution Office, at 916-324-4549 or by e-mail at firstname.lastname@example.org [Note: the preceding contact information is no longer valid.].